ColdFire87/sentdex-tensorflow-tutorial/README.md

 1
 ---
-The original tutorial uses regular lists for storing large sparse matrices and serializes them using the `pickle` module.
+The original tutorial uses regular lists for storing large sparse matrices and serializes them either using the `pickle` module or as CSV files.
 This leads to very large files.

 In one case, a generated CSV file is __19.6GB__ in size.